Loving Water, Loving Life!

 Community survey – Aspirations for water quality

 The Community Survey was conducted over the second half of 2016.
-The reports below summarise the methodology and findings.
+The report below summarises the methodology and findings.

 Risks and adverse effects from urban activities on water quality

-The following reports summarises the latest state of knowledge on the risks and adverse effects of urban discharges (including stormwater, wastewater and industrial discharges) on water quality.
+The following report summarises the latest state of knowledge on the risks and adverse effects of urban discharges (including stormwater, wastewater and industrial discharges) on water quality.

 The Water Quality Strategic Workshops were a 2-day event, during which a wide range of parties (local councils, iwi, NZTA, industry groups, and environmental groups) came together to discuss and agree on objectives for water quality, and principles and processes for the successful management of water quality.